 The Home R & R loan may be in first, second, or third lien position, regardless of who holds the first or second liens.
+WHEDA may subordinate to a Rate & Term refinance.

 No judgments or non-mortgage liens may be on title.
 Borrowers may not be listed on the Wisconsin Child Support Lien Docket.